spatie/image-optimizer/README.md

 The package will automatically detect which optimization binaries are installed on your system and use them.

+## Example

+Here's an example of `png` which was optimized by this package.

+Original

+Optimized

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.